Bluppie05/HTOS/README.md

 4. Your x86 pc is ready to go

 **Note: this installation process will wipe your device's storage.
 Backup your desired files before following through**

+# Credits
+- Bluppie05: Creator and main developer of HTOS
+- prasathmani: Creator of TinyFileManager(https://github.com/prasathmani/tinyfilemanager) the base of HTOS File Manager
+- Linus Torvalds: Main creator of Linux(https://github.com/torvalds/linux), the underlying kernel of HTOS